iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 ??? note "About the candiate `InferenceService`"
     The model name (`wisdom`) and version (`v2`) are recorded using the labels `app.kubernets.io/name` and `app.kubernets.io.version`.

-    In this tutorial, the model source (see the field `spec.predictor.model.storageUri`) is the same as for the primary.
-In a real example, this would be different.
+    In this tutorial, the model source (field `spec.predictor.model.storageUri`) is the same as for the primary version of the model.
+In a real world example, this would be different.

-## (Optional) Modify Inference Request Distribution
+## Modify inference request distribution (optional)

 You can modify the weight distribution of inference requests using the Iter8 `traffic-template` chart: